nvnenasheva/braker-snake-modified/README.md

 ## Running

-Call with (currently only dry runs, but I tested that the singularity container is pulled)
+Call with (currently only dry runs, but I tested that the singularity container is pulled) Execute this only in a place where you have space for many GBs of data!

 ```
 # only on BRAIN cluster: